Trump announces ‘major’ voter fraud investigation

 Depending on results, Trump tweeted, “we will strengthen up voting procedures!”

-Trump has been fixated on his loss of the popular vote in the election and a persistent frustration that the legitimacy of his presidency is being challenged by Democrats and the media, aides and associates say.
+Trump has been fixated on his loss of the popular vote in the election and a concern that the legitimacy of his presidency is being challenged by Democrats and the media, aides and associates say.

+Trump’s own attorneys dismissed claims of voter fraud in a legal filing responding to Green Party candidate Jill Stein’s demand for a recount in Michigan late last year.

+“On what basis does Stein seek to disenfranchise Michigan citizens?
+None really, save for speculation,” the attorneys wrote.
+“All available evidence suggests that the 2016 general election was not tainted by fraud or mistake.”

+Secretaries of state across the country have dismissed Trump’s voter fraud claims as baseless.
+After the president’s morning tweets, Ohio Secretary of State Jon Husted wrote on Twitter, “We conducted a review 4 years ago in Ohio & already have a statewide review of 2016 election underway.
+Easy to vote, hard to cheat.”

-His exaggerations about inauguration crowds and false assertions about illegal balloting have been distractions as advisers’ have tried to launch his presidency with a flurry of actions on the economy.
+Trump’s exaggerations about inauguration crowds and assertions about illegal balloting have been distractions as advisers’ have tried to launch his presidency with a flurry of actions on the economy.

 All 50 states and the District of Columbia have finalized their election results with no reports of the kind of widespread fraud that Trump is alleging.